 Independent Real Estate Business Models

-Independent real estate business model description.“Good luck, I hope you make it” is a good way to sum up this model.
+“Good luck, I hope you make it” is a good way to sum up this model.
 You’ll see the independent type of commission structure with discount brokerages or 100% commission companies.

 The main focus is the success of the broker, not the agent.
 This type of broker-centric model is one-sided and is not designed for agents that need training, technology or support.